Thank you for considering a gift to the Waukesha County Park System.

 The Legacy Forest program began in 2000 and was discontinued at the end of 2018.
 The program has transitioned into a comprehensive donation program to enhance the beauty of the Waukesha County Park System through the Parkland Conservation Fund.

-Park patrons that previously participated in Legacy Forest program may access Legacy Forest information through the online archives.
+Park patrons that previously participated in the Legacy Forest program may access Legacy Forest information through the online archives.
 Each location features information on memorial names, tree species, and a map of the plantings.

 Please note: Legacy Forest trees over 3 years old will not be replaced if they perish or are damaged.